-Reasons to Start a New Group from an Existing Group
+Reasons to Start A New Group from an Existing Group

 Starting a new group from an existing group, or multiplying, can be painful - but so is dieting and exercise or earning a college degree.
 Just because something is painful or challenging doesn’t mean it’s not the best thing.
 In fact, painful efforts often have wonderful endings.